 Coming back to the recipe, I quite marvel at the brilliant concept of fried rice in asian cuisine.
 From Thai to Indonesian to Filipino, each fried rice is different yet wonderfully flavored.
 I have talked about indo chinese cuisine in my past posts and this recipe is another addition to that collection.
 This indian style fried riceÂ stems from the chinese variant but the use of spices lend it notes of warmth and aromatic smokiness.
 I have been making fried rice for many years and have learnt a few things through trial and error.
 I guess this is the right post to share my little tips with you.

-- 6 scallion stalks, green & white parts chopped separately
+- 5 scallions green & white parts chopped separately

-- 2 cups shredded/julienned vegetables (I used cabbage, green&red bell pepper, blanched green beans, carrots)
+- 2 cup shredded/julienned vegetables I used cabbage, colored bell pepper, blanched green beans, carrots)

 - 2 teaspoon dark soy sauce